ydaniv/uijet/docs-src/guides/application.md

 ```

 In the example above you'll have 2 components created.
-These for a scaffold for a simple "Todo" app.
+These form a scaffold for a simple "Todo" app.

+## Coming soon:

-You can follow a fully detailed tutorial on how we created
+A fully detailed tutorial on how we created
 a Todo app for the [TodoMVC](http://todomvc.com/) project in the tutorials section.